Last Updated on

 Napili Kai is a place where guests meet new friends and enjoy 50-cent drinks at weekly putting parties on the resort’s 18-hole putting green.
 Weekly guest activities include everything from lei making and palm frond weaving to Hawaiian slack key guitar concerts and hula shows.
 The resort does a great job being family focused without the chaos, noise, and flash that so many family resorts seem to experience.
 Oh, and did I mention the views?

 If Napili Kai is a graceful sea turtle, the Grand Wailea is a boisterous peacock.
 Both resorts are beautiful.
 Both have so much to offer families.
 But Grand Wailea does things in flashy, opulent style.
 This resort is extremely popular with families for one big reason- its absolutely incredible pool complex.
+As a matter of fact, the pool made our list of the best hotel pools in the United States!

 The Grand Wailea is a place where your kids can have a blast sliding down water slides, riding up water elevators, swinging from Tarzan swings, cruising on the lazy rivers, and swimming under waterfalls into rock grottos.
 The beach is stunning and is a nice place to catch a break from the excitement and energy at the pool.
 The resort’s grounds and famous chapel are just stunning.